Emmanuel Havugimana: Career

 He has served on various committees such as the President of Tumba Sector Council, Huye District (2011–2016), President of Board of Commissioners of CNLG (2016–2019), Member of Huye District Council, Ruhashya Sector Councilor (2016–2019), in September 2019, he was elected as a Senator representing the Western Province of Rwanda and in October 2019 he sworn in as the Senator for West Province.
 He represents Rwanda Senate in Inter-Parliamentary Union (IPU) and in The Forum of Parliaments of Member States of The International Conference on The Great Lakes Region (FP-ICGLR).
+On September 26, 2024 he was sworn in for a second and last five years term as Senator.
+He is member of Committee on Political Affairs and Governance.